Spain expands IVF to lesbians, single women, trans people

 Fertility treatment is free in Spain, but six years ago the conservative Popular Party government in power at the time limited it to heterosexual women who have a partner, forcing others to pay for private treatment.
 Many of Spain’s regional governments refused to enforce that policy, however.

-Health Minister Carolina Dias signed the order at a ceremony attended by activists, saying the step aimed to put an end to discrimination in the public health system.
+Health Minister Carolina Darias signed the order at a ceremony attended by activists, saying the step aimed to put an end to discrimination in the public health system.

 She said the day marked a “restitution of rights -- rights that never should have been denied.”